DOI-USGS/streamMetabolizer/README.md

 ## Status

 This package is in development.
 We are using it for our own early applications and welcome bold, flexible, resilient new users who can help us make the package better.
-Please
+Please contact us if you might be one of those.

 | Name       | Status           |
 | :------------ |:-------------|